 I didn’t have too much luck finding a hostel that suited my needs, haha.
 I suppose this is one of the reasons why backpackers think Helsinki is boring.
 If you hear of a cool hostel in Helsinki, please let me know and I will add it to this post.

 For this visit, I stayed in Hotel Katajanokka which is an interesting hotel because the building used to function as a prison dating back to 1837.
 Each hotel room was originally two jail cells.
 Cool and spooky!

 At the end of the day, I was happy with my choice.
 In particular, I loved this hotel’s authentic atmosphere, free breakfast, and incredibly helpful front desk.
 Hotel Katajanokka is in a great location, too, and easily walkable to all of the main sites.

-Exploring Helsinki in all its Beauty
+Sightseeing Helsinki in all its Beauty

 Helsinki is super easy to explore.
 I didn’t take public transportation once, instead opting to walk everywhere.
 If you’re feeling lazy (don’t blame you), you can opt to take trams around the city center.
 You can purchase single ride tickets or passes for the entire day.

 What did I do on my full day in the city center besides visit tons and tons and tons of churches?